• Of the 42 iron ore stocks tracked by Bulk Buys, just five are in positive territory in 2024

 The main limiting factor is port space and trucking distances, often the bane of junior iron ore producers who, unlike the majors, do not own and control their entire logistics network.

-It has 1Mtpa secured from 2026 at the Utah Point facility at Port Hedland, originally intended to be accessed by small miners but now dominated by volumes from Gina Rinehart’s Atlas Iron, Mineral Resources (ASX:MIN) and manganese producer Consolidated Minerals.
+It has been notified of 1Mtpa of capacity becoming available from 2026 at the Utah Point facility at Port Hedland, originally intended to be accessed by small miners but now dominated by volumes from Gina Rinehart’s Atlas Iron, Mineral Resources (ASX:MIN) and manganese producer Consolidated Minerals.

 But discussions are underway about accessing more of the 24Mtpa port as Blacksmith ramps up.
 But even Utah Point, while proving a useful yard stick for feasibility work, is 450km away.